-- The results show that most British (95%) and Irish (96%) participants know how to create strong passwords — a crucial step in protecting accounts from cybercriminals.
+- Most U.S. respondents know how to create strong passwords (95%), which is crucial in protecting accounts from cybercriminals.

-- Respondents in both countries also know how to deal with suspicious streaming service offers.
-When asked what they’d do if they saw a streaming service subscription on eBay for less than its official price, 95% of British and 92% of Irish respondents said they wouldn’t buy it because the accounts were acquired illegally.
+- American respondents also know how to deal with suspicious streaming service offers.
+When asked what they’d do if they saw a streaming service subscription on eBay for less than its official price, 94% said they wouldn’t buy it because these accounts were probably acquired illegally.

-- Participants are also cautious about saving payment information on their browsers.
-When asked whether they would save credit card information after buying something online, nearly nine out of 10 (88%) participants in Ireland said they wouldn’t.
-A similar proportion is cautious in the UK (85%).
+- Americans also are rightly cautious about saving their credit card information on their browsers.
+When asked whether they would save credit card information after making a purchase 88% said they wouldn’t.

 What are the major changes since 2021?

-Similarly to people in the U.S., Brits may be oversharing information with apps.
-When asked what information they share with apps via permissions, UK respondents revealed they allow apps to access more data than necessary.
+However, U.S. respondents may be oversharing information with apps.
+When asked what information they share with apps via permissions, American respondents revealed they allow apps to access more data than necessary.

-Accepting app permissions without much thought may lead to security issues.
-While many apps request permissions for technical reasons, others may ask for permissions that allow them to collect and sell your data.
-It’s crucial for your online privacy and security that you’re mindful of what you share with apps.
+Accepting app permissions without much thought may lead to various security and privacy issues.
+While many apps request permissions for technical reasons, others may use them to collect and sell your data.
+It’s crucial to always be mindful of what you share with apps.